vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 1. If the merchant wants to move agreements from one MSN to another, and both MSNs are under the same orgno,
-   Vipps are probably able to help.
+   Vipps may be able to help.
-2. If the merchant wants to move agreements from one orgno to another, and both orgnos are owned by the same parent orgno, Vipps are probably able to help.
+2. If the merchant wants to move agreements from one orgno to another, and both orgnos are owned by the same parent orgno, ipps may be able to help.
-3. If the merchant wants to move agreements from one orgno to another, and the orgnos are not owned by a parent company, Vipps may not be able to help.
+3. If the merchant wants to move agreements from one orgno to another, and the orgnos are not owned by a parent company, ipps may be able to help.
    The users have entered agreements with an orgno, and Vipps can not automatically move the agreements without the user's consent to enter agreements with the new orgno.